Why We Don’t Have No Win No Fee

 How soon can you see me?

 There are timelines that have to be met in some cases.
 For example, you have 21 days in which to lodge an Application alleging unfair dismissal and 12 months in which to lodge a discrimination complaint in the Queensland Commission.
-We will meet with you the very day you call in order to ensure you don’t miss any timelines.
+We will meet with you as soon as possible in order to ensure you don’t miss any timelines.

 How can I be sure you will win my case?